ctd-mh3/MMM-AptUpdateNotifier/README.md

 ### Sample Configuration

-Below is bare minimum example relevant parts of a `config/config.js` file:
+Below is a bare minimum example of relevant parts of a `config/config.js` file:
 ```
 		{
   			module: "MMM-CustomText",